2020 FLORIDA STATE

 Match 4 - .22 Caliber Rapid Fire

-CMP .22 Rimfire EIC Pistol Match (max 2 relays as required)
+CMP .22 Rimfire EIC Pistol Match (following 1st and 2nd relays of the .22 Caliber Match)

 Match 8 - Center Fire National Match Course